Edible plants: vegetables and fruit.

 Best cooking methods are baking, boiling, roasting, or frying.

-Potatoes are rich in carbohydrates, fibre, vitamin C, and potassium.
-There are many varieties, including starchy (Russet) and waxy (new potatoes).
-Some varieties (purple potatoes), contain antioxidants.
+Potatoes are rich in carbohydrates, starch, fiber, vitamin C, and potassium.
+There are many varieties, including starchy type (Russet) and waxy type (new) potatoes.

 Legumes.